Do you struggle with writing friendly reminder emails?

 Should you send reminders as DMs instead of emails?

-Although email has served us well in previous decades, the global shift to remote work we experienced over the past few years has demonstrated that email is not the best for remote communication
+Although email has served us well in previous decades, the global shift to remote work over the past few years has shown that email is not the best for remote communication.

-In the era of advanced team collaboration software, email fails to provide fast and efficient business communication, especially when it comes to internal communication.
+In the era of advanced team collaboration software, email fails to provide fast and efficient business communication, especially for internal communication.

-However, it seems that email is still predominantly used in external communication, even though business messaging apps are contending for a more effective alternative to email with new features designed to handle external communication.
+However, email is still predominantly used in external communication, even though business communication apps are contending for a more effective alternative to email with new features designed to handle external communication.

-So, should you consider switching from emails to DMs when sending reminder messages?
+So, should you switch from emails to DMs when sending reminder messages?

 Unfortunately, there’s no one definitive answer to this question, as it will largely depend on: